Sales Engagement Platforms: Definition, Examples, and Platforms

 - Evaluating: Assess which reps are performing the best, what tools are most effective, and identify coaching opportunities.

-In theory, once adequately equipped with the right resources, your sales team should feel internally empowered to engage with prospects externally.
-Sales enablement also aligns you with other departments to ensure that all necessary resources are readily available to help sales close more deals.
+In theory, once equipped with the right resources, your sales team should feel internally empowered to engage with prospects externally.
+Sales enablement also aligns you with other departments to ensure all necessary resources are readily available to close more deals.

 Sales engagement, on the other hand, is the process of communicating with prospects, leads, and customers, and personalizing this communication in order to build long-term relationships.